On Markovian semigroups of L\'evy driven SDEs, symbols and pseudo--differential operators: Symbols, their definitions and properties

 \del{Let

 be the upper and

 be the lower Blumenthal--Getoor index $s^+$ of order $k$. } Here $\alpha$ denotes a multi-index.
-If $k=\infty$ then Blumethal--Getoor index of infinity order is defined by
+If $k=\infty$ then Blumenthal--Getoor index of infinity order is defined by

-\end{defn} \begin{rem} The Blumenthal--Getoor index of order infinity is defined for the sake of completeness.
-We are interested in weakening the assumption on the symbol, i.e., reducing the order $k$. \end{rem} To analyse analytic properties of the Markovian semigroup $(\CP_t)_{t\ge 0}$ and to define the resolvent of the associated operator $\psi(D)$, the range of the symbol is of importance.
+\end{defn} \begin{rem} For a function $\psi:\RR^d\to\RR$, the limit $ \lim_{\xi\to\infty}\psi(\xi)$ is a sloppy formulation and means actual where $\mathcal{U}_1$ defined in \eqref{defu1}.
+This can be easily seen by analysing the e.g. the proof of boundedness of the corresponding operator and realizing that the estimates comes up in analysing the summands after decomposing the operator in its dyadic partition of the unity. \end{rem} \begin{rem} The Blumenthal--Getoor index of order infinity is defined for the sake of completeness.
+We are interested in weakening the assumption on the symbol, i.e., reducing the order $k$. \end{rem} To analyse properties of the Markovian semigroup $(\CP_t)_{t\ge 0}$ and to define the resolvent of the associated operator $\psi(D)$, the range of the symbol is of importance.

 \begin{defn} Let $\mathfrak{Rg}(\psi)$ be the essential range of $\psi$, i.e.\

 \end{defn}

 Finally, to characterize the spectrum of the associated operator, one can introduce the type of a symbol. \begin{defn} We call a symbol $\psi$ is of type $(\omega,\theta)$, $\omega\in\RR$, $\theta\in (0,\frac \pi 2)$, iff